Briefing

 OpenClaw: MEMORY.md and Daily Journals

 OpenClaw's memory system is deliberately plain: a MEMORY.md file in the project root, plus daily journal files in a .openclaw/journal/ directory.
 The agent reads MEMORY.md at the start of each session and appends to the current day's journal as it works.
-Per the OpenClaw memory docs, MEMORY.md is the durable long-term memory loaded each session, with dated daily notes carrying running context.
+Per the OpenClaw memory docs (opens in a new tab), MEMORY.md is the durable long-term memory loaded each session, with dated daily notes carrying running context.

 # MEMORY.md - Project Context